OUR PARa 84 APPROVALS

 TYLEBROOK FARM, EAST SUSSEX

-Planning permission has been secured for our 19th Para 80 House in East Sussex.
+‘Tylebrook Farm’ represented our 19th country house approval.
 Planning permission was granted by Wealden District Council in November 2021 under delegated powers, designed by Hawkes Architecture in collaboration with James Alexander-Sinclair Landscape Architecture.
 The site lies at the edge of the settlement of Forest Row and therefore not in a wholly isolated location.
 However, the LPA gave ‘significant weight’ to the scheme’s compliance with paragraph 80 (criterion e) of the NPPF 2021, following the advice set out in paragraph 134 of the NPPF.
 The site is within the High Weald AONB and within the setting of a Registered Historic Park and Garden.
 The scheme was endorsed by the AONB Unit and the Council’s Conservation & Design Officer, with the Planning Officer describing the proposal as a “development of exceptional quality within the Wealden District Council area that will contribute to and enhance the area.”
 Alongside the exemplar design and sustainability credentials of the development, there are other benefits arising from the proposals, including securing the restoration of an historic park and garden that is currently on the Historic England at risk register, and is understood to have been designed by Humphrey Repton.

 OXPENS, OXFORDSHIRE

-Oxpens” is our 18th Para 80 house to be approved and lies within the County of Oxfordshire.
-Designed by Seymour-Smith Architects in collaboration with SEED Landscape Architecture, the fundamental objective of the proposal was to deliver a house of exceptional quality, reflecting the highest standards in architecture whilst being sensitive to the defining characteristics of the local area, and making a significant enhancement to its immediate setting.
+In the process of being built, ‘Oxpens’ represented our 18th country house to be approved and the start of a highly successful on-going collaboration with Seymour-Smith Architects and SEED Landscape Architecture.
+The fundamental objective of the proposal was to deliver a house of exceptional quality, reflecting the highest standards in architecture whilst being sensitive to the defining characteristics of the local area, and making a significant enhancement to its immediate setting.
 The client’s brief was to design a house that is suitable for multi-generational living to accommodate three generations of the same family, whilst being adaptable to changing needs and circumstances in the future.
 The quality of the scheme was informed and ultimately endorsed by The Design Review Panel.

 SCOTS PINES, DERBYSHIRE DALES